 | Utilities | AED 500–900 | $140–$250 |

-Rent is the killer in Dubai.
-Many Pakistani developers in the UAE share apartments or live in Sharjah and commute to cut costs.
+Rent in Dubai is very high.
+Many Pakistani developers share apartments.
+Live in Sharjah and commute to save money.

 |---|---|